zzzprojects/learn-orm/tutorials/efcore-naming-conventions/getting-started.md

  - The default names should be ok for lots of people, but sometimes you need to use a specific naming convention.
  - For example, some developer wants the table name to be upper case or column names to be prefixed by the table name, etc.

-**EFCore.NamingConventions** is a NuGet library for **Microsoft.EntityFrameworkCore** that provides naming conventions for Entity Framework Core tables and columns.
+**EFCore.NamingConventions** is a NuGet library for **Microsoft.EntityFrameworkCore** provides naming conventions for Entity Framework Core tables and columns.

 ## Supported Naming Conventions